 Whether you work with a small firm, large firm or run a solo practice, this article is intended to facilitate the process of researching (IDI) individual disability insurance for attorneys.

 As an attorney, you understand the importance of contract language and interpretation.
-In comparing individual disability insurance policies, it should be understood that the wording in some contracts will favor the insured more than with others.
+In comparing disability insurance policies, it should be clear that the wording in some contracts will favor the insured more than with others.
 Considering that this insurance is specifically intended to replace a portion of your income during a time that you are too sick or injured to work, the underlying goal in securing an IDI policy should be to purchase the policy that is most likely to pay you the largest benefit amount in the greatest number of circumstances.

 For the following reasons, the ProVider Plus IDI¹ policy issued by Berkshire Life Insurance Company of America, a Guardian subsidiary - should be considered as one of the most attractive options available to attorneys today.